tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 3.3 Reuse of Existing Tests and Gap Analysis (non-normative)

-**Purpose:** Identify existing Tests that can be applied to the `Information Elements` and identify gaps where new tests are needed.
+**Purpose:** Identify existing BDQ Tests that can be applied to the `Information Elements` and identify gaps where new tests are needed.

 Let's identify which existing BDQ Tests might already be able to be applied to these `Information Elements` for this `Use Case`.

 We can start with a simple presence check for each of these `Information Elements` (building on the "is present" statements in the `hasFitnessRequirements`) and then add more complex tests as needed.

 We are looking for existing `Validation` Tests, as we are trying to assert whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT).
 By convention in BDQ, the names of these tests start with VALIDATION_.
 Simple presence tests for "does an `Information Element` contain a value", by convention have a name that ends with  NOTEMPTY.
-Between these two parts, again by convention, the name of the `Information Element` (or the name of a concept (e.g. LOCATION, EVENT) for several `Information Elements`)  being tested is included.
+Between these two parts, again by convention, we use the name of the `Information Element` (or the name of a concept (e.g. LOCATION, EVENT) for several `Information Elements`).

-For example, [VALIDATION_SCIENTIFICNAME_NOTEMPTY](../terms/bdqtest/index.md#VALIDATION_SCIENTIFICNAMEID_NOTEMPTY) is a Test that checks if there is a value in dwc:scientificName.
+For example, [VALIDATION_SCIENTIFICNAME_NOTEMPTY](../terms/bdqtest/index.md#VALIDATION_SCIENTIFICNAMEID_NOTEMPTY) is a BDQ Test that checks if there is a value in dwc:scientificName.

 There are several places we could look for existing Tests within BDQ, including the [Quick Reference Guide](../terms/bdqtest/index.md), and the [index](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/list/bdqtest/index.md#31-index-to-validation-tests-non-normative) of the bdqtest: term-list document.
-An easy place to look for Tests that operate on particular `Information Elements` is the Quick Reference Guide's [BDQ Test Index by Information Element Acted Upon](../terms/bdqtest/qrg_index_by_ie_actedupon.md)
+An easy place to look for Tests that operate on particular `Information Elements` is the Quick Reference Guide's [BDQ Test Index by Information Element Acted Upon](../terms/bdqtest/qrg_index_by_ie_actedupon.md).

 Looking here for simple presence checks for the `Information Elements` we can identify the following existing BDQ tests (and gaps):